 Phalguna Purnima is the final full moon of the Hindu year in many regional reckonings, and it carries the energy of completion and release.
 On the evening of this Purnima, Holika Dahan takes place - the ritual bonfire that burns the demoness Holika and, symbolically, all that is false, rigid, and outgrown in the practitioner's life.
 Holi, the festival of colour, follows the next morning as the day of pure joyful celebration.

 The astrological context is apt.
-The Sun in Phalguna is in Kumbha (Aquarius) or transitioning into Meena (Pisces) — moving toward the end of the zodiac and the edge of the old year.
-The Moon at full falls near पूर्वा फाल्गुनी (Purva Phalguni) or उत्तरा फाल्गुनी (Uttara Phalguni) — both associated with Venus, pleasure, and the creative-festive impulse.
-Uttara Phalguni in particular, with Aryaman as its deity, carries a quality of joyful human bonding, contracts entered into freely, and the celebration of what is alive and flourishing.
+The Sun in Phalguna is in Kumbha (Aquarius) or transitioning into Meena (Pisces) - moving toward the end of the zodiac and the edge of the old year.
+The Moon at full falls near पूर्वा फाल्गुनी (Purva Phalguni) or उत्तरा फाल्गुनी (Uttara Phalguni).
+Purva Phalguni is Venus-ruled and carries pleasure, fertility, and the creative-festive impulse; Uttara Phalguni is Sun-ruled, with Aryaman as its deity, and carries joyful human bonding, freely entered contracts, and the celebration of what is alive and flourishing.

 The tradition's timing of Holi on this Purnima is not arbitrary.
-The full Moon in a Venus-adjacent nakshatra, at the end of the year's cycle, is precisely the moment at which the energies of completion and new beginning are most balanced.
+The full Moon in the Phalguni field, at the end of the year's cycle, is precisely the moment at which the energies of completion and new beginning are most balanced.
 Burning the old on this night and welcoming spring colour the next morning is a two-step spiritual practice of release and renewal embedded in the calendar itself.

 Purnima in Muhurta Selection